defold/doc/docs/en/tutorials/grading.md

   render.disable_render_target(self.target) -- <3>
 end
 ```
 1. Enable the render target.
-From now on, every call to `render.draw()` will draw to our off-screen buffer instead to the on-screen frame-buffer.
+From now on, every call to `render.draw()` will draw to our off-screen render target's buffers.
 2. All original drawing code in `update()` is left as is.
-3. The whole game is now drawn to our render target's off-screen buffer.
-We are not going to draw to it anymore, so it's time to disable it.
+3. At this point, all the game's graphics has been drawn to the render target.
+So it's time to disable it.

-That's it.
-Running the game will draw everything to the render target's off-sceen buffer.
-But since we are not yet drawing anything to the frame-buffer we will only see a black screen.
+That's all we need to do.
+If you run the game now it will draw everything to the render target.
+But since we now drawing nothing to the frame-buffer we will only see a black screen.

 ## Something to fill the screen with

-To get the data from the off-screen buffer to the screen, we need something that we can texture with the render target's color buffer and that we can make fill the whole screen.
+To draw the pixels in the render target's color buffer onto the screen, we need to set something up that we can texture with the pixel data.
 For that purpose we are going to use a flat, quadratic 3D model.

 Create a quadratic plane mesh in Blender (or any other 3D modelling program).
 Set the vertex coordinates to -1 and 1 on the X-axis and -1 and 1 on the Y axis.
 Blender has the Z-axis up by default so you need to rotate the mesh 90° around the X-axis.
 You should also make sure that you generate correct UV-coordinates for the mesh.
 In Blender, enter Edit Mode with the mesh selected, then select <kbd>Mesh ▸ UV unwrap... ▸ Unwrap</kbd>.

 ![game.project](images/grading/quad_blender.png)

-1. Export the model as a Collada file called quad.dae and drag it into your Defold project.
+1. Export the model as a Collada file called *quad.dae* and drag it into your Defold project.
-2. Open *main.collection* and create a new game object "grade".
+2. Open *main.collection* and create a new game object called "grade".
-3. Add a Model component to "grade".
+3. Add a Model component to the "grade" game object.
-3. Set the *Mesh* property to the *quad.dae* file.
+3. Set the *Mesh* property of the model component to the *quad.dae* file.

 Leave the game object unscaled at origo.
-We are soon going to apply projection and a view that makes it fill the whole screen, but first we need a material and shader programs for the quad:
+Later, when we render the quad we will project it so it fills the whole screen.
+But first we need a material and shader programs for the quad:

-1. Create a new material *grade.material*.
-Right click *main* in the *Asset* view and select <kbd>New ▸ Material</kbd>.
+1. Create a new material and call it *grade.material* by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Material</kbd>.
-2. Create a vertex shader program *grade.vp* and a fragment shader program *grade.fp*.
-Right click *main* in the *Asset* view and select <kbd>New ▸ Vertex program</kbd> and <kbd>New ▸ Fragment program</kbd>.
+2. Create a vertex shader program called *grade.vp* and a fragment shader program called *grade.fp*by right clicking *main* in the *Asset* view and selecting <kbd>New ▸ Vertex program</kbd> and <kbd>New ▸ Fragment program</kbd>.
 3. Open *grade.material* and set the *Vertex program* and *Fragment program* properties to the new shader program files.
 4. Add a *Vertex constant* named "view_proj" of type `CONSTANT_TYPE_VIEWPROJ`.
 This is the view and projection matrix used in the vertex program for the quad vertices.
-5. Add a *Sampler* called "original" which will be used to sample pixels from the off-screen buffer.
+5. Add a *Sampler* called "original".
+This will be used to sample pixels from the off-screen render target color buffer.
-6. Add a *Tag* called "grade" which will be used in the render script.
+6. Add a *Tag* called "grade".
+We will make a new *render predicate* in the render script matching this tag to draw the quad.

    ![grade.material](images/grading/grade_material.png)